-III.
+IV.
 BILLING AND PAYMENT

-- A. DSHS reimburses a provider a daily rate for services under the provider's residential services contract.
-The provider must bill in accordance with DDA instructions. - B. Client financial responsibility for a group home or group training home client is determined under WAC 182-515-1514. - C. A provider must accept the reimbursement rate established by DDA as full compensation for all services under the provider's contract.
-The provider must not require additional compensation from or on behalf of a client for any or all contracted residential services, except as listed in DDA Policy 6.02, Rates and Other Covered Costs for Supported Living, Group Training Homes, and Group Homes.
-This does not prohibit a provider from participating in a grant or fundraising as long as the provider does not require a client to participate in associated activities.
+- A. The Department reimburses a service provider a daily rate for services under the provider's residential services contract.
+The service provider must bill in accordance with DDA instructions. - B. Client financial responsibility for a group home or group training home client is determined under WAC 182-515-1514. - C. A service provider must accept the reimbursement rate established by DDA as full compensation for all services under the provider's contract.
+The service provider must not require additional compensation from or on behalf of a client for any or all contracted residential services, except as listed in DDA Policy 6.02, Rates and Other Covered Costs for Supported Living, Group Training Homes, and Group Homes.
+This does not prohibit a provider from participating in a grant or fundraising as long as the provider does not require a client to participate in these activities.